Emperor Jomei: Traditional narrative

 Before Jomei's ascension to the Chrysanthemum Throne, his personal name (imina) was Tamura (田村) or Prince Tamura (田村皇子, Tamura-no-Ōji).
 As emperor, his name would have been Okinagatarashihi Hironuka Sumeramikoto (息長足日広額天皇).

 He was a grandson of Emperor Bidatsu, both paternally and maternally.
 His father was Prince Oshisakanohikohito-no-Ōe, his mother was Princess Nukate-hime, who was a younger sister of his father.

 Events in Jomei's reign

-He succeeded his great aunt, Empress Suiko.
+He succeeded his great-aunt, Empress Suiko.
 Suiko did not make it clear who was to succeed her after her death.
-Before her death, she called Tamura and Prince Shōtoku's son, Prince Yamashiro-no-Ōe, and gave some brief advice to each of them.
+Before her death in 629, she called Tamura and Prince Shōtoku's son, Prince Yamashiro-no-Ōe, and gave some brief advice to each of them.
 After her death the court was divided into two factions, each supporting one of the princes for the throne.
 Soga no Emishi, the head of Soga clan, supported Tamura.
 He claimed that Empress Suiko's last words suggested her desire that Tamura succeed her to the throne.
+Scholars then construed that the succession (senso) was received by Tamura.
+Shortly thereafter, he is said to have acceded to the throne (sokui) as Emperor Jomei.
 Prince Yamashiro-no-Ōe was later attacked by the Soga clan and committed suicide along with his entire family.